A New Zealand father who evaded authorities with his 3 children for years is shot dead by the police

-WELLINGTON, New Zealand (AP) — A New Zealand man who evaded authorities with his three children in remote countryside for nearly four years was shot and killed by a police officer Monday, law enforcement said.
+WELLINGTON, New Zealand (AP) — A man who evaded authorities with his three children in the remote New Zealand countryside for nearly four years was shot and killed by a police officer Monday, law enforcement said.

+One child was with Tom Phillips at the time of the confrontation, but the two other children were still missing hours after the shootout, in which an officer was critically injured.

-Phillips has not been formally identified, New Zealand’s Acting Deputy Police Commissioner Jill Rogers told reporters in the city of Hamilton on Monday, but authorities believed he was the man killed.
-His relatives confirmed his death to local news outlets.
+Phillips has not been formally identified, but authorities believed he was the man killed.

 Police officer was shot and critically injured

-A police officer was shot in the head and critically injured during a confrontation with Phillips after he robbed an agricultural supplies store early Monday morning, Rogers said.
-A child with Phillips at the time of the burglary was taken into custody.
+A police officer was shot in the head and critically injured during a confrontation with Phillips after he robbed an agricultural supplies store early Monday morning, New Zealand’s Acting Deputy Police Commissioner Jill Rogers told reporters in the city of Hamilton.
+The child with Phillips at the time of the robbery was taken into custody.

 The officer was undergoing surgery at a hospital.
-Further surgeries were expected.
+His injuries were survivable, Rogers said, but he was shot “multiple times with a high-powered rifle" and further surgeries were expected.

 Whereabouts of 2 children still unknown

-Note: This story has been updated to correct the rank of police officer Saunders.